umnie00/Banking-System-With-Transaction-Log/README.md

 Project Description:

-      This Banking System is a full-featured desktop application that provides:

-      User Authentication: Secure login and registration system with role-based access (admin/user) Account Management: Users can deposit and withdraw funds with real-time balance updates Transaction History: Complete logging of all financial transactions Admin Dashboard: Advanced filtering and search capabilities for transaction monitoring AVL Tree Implementation: Efficient transaction filtering using self-balancing binary search trees Modern UI: Sleek, gradient-based interface with custom styling
+      User Authentication: Secure login and registration system with role-based access (admin/user)

+      Account Management: Users can deposit and withdraw funds with real-time balance updates

+      Transaction History: Complete logging of all financial transactions

+      Admin Dashboard: Advanced filtering and search capabilities for transaction monitoring

+      AVL Tree Implementation: Efficient transaction filtering using self-balancing binary search trees

+      Modern UI: Sleek, gradient-based interface with custom styling

 For Users: